danielakuinchtner/MandelbrotSet_MPI/README.md

 | 64 | 10,8 | 53,8889 |84,20% | 691,2 |

-#### This was an assignment for Parallel and Distributed Programming class by Ph.D Marcelo Trindade Rebonatto from University of Passo Fundo.
+#### This was an assignment for Parallel and Distributed Programming class by Ph.D Marcelo Trindade Rebonatto from University of Passo Fundo in 2018-1.